 “Trust but verify” may have once seemed like a wise access policy.
 But the growing number of threats both from the inside and from the outside have forced enterprises to rethink their access controls and implement stronger data loss prevention measures.
+That’s where Google Zero Trust policy comes into play.

 Table of contents